Action of 12–17 January 1640: Battle

 A Dutch fleet of 36 ships under Admiral Willem Corneliszoon Loos and Vice Adm.
 Jacob Huygens emerged from Recife and intercepted the Spanish-Portuguese fleet between Itamaracá and Goiana on 12 January, before any attempted disembarkation could be effected.
 The battle degenerated into a confused melee in which Loos lost 2 of his vessels, while Loos himself was killed aboard his flagship while confronting Mascarenhas' flagship.
 Some Dutch ships managed to approach and disengage it from the Spanish flagship, but the vessel sank, taking down the admiral.
 Another Dutch ship, the Alemar, was riddled by the Spanish guns and nearly sank, being unable to continue the pursuit.

 Vice Adm.
 Huygens, now aboard Loos' former flagship the Faam, continued the chase and the action was resumed the following day between Goiana and Cabo Branco.
 The Dutch fought a long-range battle using their superior artillery, but the only ship lost that day was the Dutch Soleil Brillant, badly damaged and sank with its commander and 44 soldiers.
 On 14 January Huygens renewed the attack off Paraíba.
 The Portuguese galleon of Capt.
 António da Cunha Andrade was captured, and another Spanish vessel of the Squadron of Castile ran aground and was boarded while fighting the Dutch Zwaan.
 Its crew under the Neapolitan Colonel Ettore della Calce was taken prisoner.
 The Dutch Zwaan, under Rear Admiral Aldrichsz, lost its mainmast and, washed away, ran aground on the coast.

 Compelled to sail northwest, the Spanish-Portuguese fleet arrived before Rio Grande closely followed by the Dutch.
 The lack of wind prevented both fleets from attacking each other until 17 January.
 That day the Dutch won the windward and attacked the Spanish-Portuguese.
 Mascarenhas' ship was damaged, after which the Dutch fleet abandoned the pursuit and the Spanish-Portuguese vessels could land the army at Cape São Roque, too far to threaten Recife.
-Losses occurred on both sides, but the battle is largely regarded as a Dutch victory.
+Losses occurred on both sides, but the battle is regarded as a Dutch victory.
 The behavior of three captains in the battle, nevertheless, displeased the Count of Nassau, who condemned them to death "for not fulfilling his military duties in front of the galleons of Spain".
 Mascarenhas was also punished, being arrested upon his arrival in Spain.